In this article:

 - The best time to apply a remedy is before bedtime since it remains on your feet throughout the night as you sleep.

 - For any remedy to yield desired results, it is important to use it regularly.
 These remedies have delivered beneficial results for many users, but are not backed by scientific research.

-Honey is a natural humectant that imparts moisture to the skin and locks it in to prolong the hydrating effect.
-Moreover, this viscous liquid is credited with wound-healing and antiseptic properties that can help treat your dry, cracked heels.
+Honey imparts moisture to the skin and locks it in to prolong the hydrating effect.
+Moreover, honey has wound-healing and antiseptic properties that can help treat your dry, cracked heels.
 (1)

 How to use:

 - Add two tablespoons of milk into a cup of warm honey, and stir the mixture together to form a paste.

 - Cover your cracked heels with this paste and leave it on overnight.

 - Apply this remedy every night for a month to reveal soft, repaired heels.